AnyChart/docs.anychart.com/Stock_Charts/Axes.md

 ## Extra/Additional Axes

 You can add as many Y-axes as you need, but there can be only one X-axis on one plot.
-You can have more than one plot on a stock chart with one x-axis in each.
+You can have more than one plot on an AnyStock chart with one x-axis in each.
 It might be comfortable to use several series when you've got several series on a chart with completely different value limits.
 Look at the following sample:

 ```
 	// create an additional axis